-The Presidency and the Majles (Parliament)
+The Presidency, the Majles (Parliament), and Recent Elections

 Although clearly subordinate to the Supreme Leader, the presidency is a coveted position which provides vast opportunities for the holder of the post to empower his political base and to affect policy.
 The presidency, a position held since 2005 by Mahmoud Ahmadinejad, appoints and supervises the work of the cabinet.
 Cabinet appointments are subject to confirmation by the Majles (parliament), which also drafts and acts on legislation.
-The unicameral Majles in Iran is far from a "rubber stamp" that characterizes many elected national assemblies in the region but which generally loses institutional disputes to the President.
-With 290 seats, the Majles is always highly factionalized, and has reserved seats for members of Iran's religious minorities, including Jews and Christians.
+The unicameral Majles in Iran is far from the "rubber stamp" that characterizes many elected national assemblies in the region, but it generally has lost institutional disputes to the President.
+Among its main duties is to consider and enact a proposed national budget; that review typically takes place each February and March in advance of the Persian New Year (Nowruz) on March 21.
+That date is the start of Iran's budget year.
+With 290 seats, the Majles is highly factionalized, and has reserved seats for members of Iran's religious minorities, including Jews and Christians.
 The Supreme Leader is believed to have significant input into security-related cabinet appointments, including ministers of defense, interior, and intelligence (Ministry of Information and Security, MOIS).